La La Anthony Rocks A Sexy Skintight Bodysuit Emphasizing Her Enviable Booty

 The Power star, who enjoys some 9 million fans and followers, received more than 280,000 likes and hundreds of comments for her latest share on social media, many of which included uplifting emoji.

-“That outfit makes you look like Mother Earth,” said one Instagrammer, who added three fire emoji and one world emoji to the comment.
+“That outfit makes you look like Mother Earth,” said one Instagrammer, who added three fire emoji and one Earth emoji to the comment.

 “Lala this shot is on,” stated another admirer who concluded the comment with two fire emoji and one okay hand emoji.